updated 19 mar 2021

 to support those, and the electronics that it runs on.

 most of my code and electronics effort in the last couple years has gone into my rambler roadster project, both the electronics (purpose-made but very generalized) and multi-processor code, and libraries to support it. the electronics is is geared towards controlling many high-power nasty motor loads (1 to 25A) and many analog and logical inputs; cars are wiring-heavy. the code uses a very simple but robust single-threaded multi-tasking strategy ("fastCode", or aDefiniteMethod) that is designed around a brutally simple and reliable messaging scheme designed for rapid error/reset recovery, and single- or multi-processor agnostic. it adheres to fairly straightforward anarchist principles of the Paul Goodman kind.

 the roadster code largely adheres to the MISRA-C:2004 coding standard (but not the environmental or testing regime stuff).

-27 mar 2020 I've defacto abandoned my github repositories.
-I'm an infrequent user/updater, and with no apparent action on my part Git Desktop somehow falls out of sync with the repo.
-Not a login/auth issue (I can update via browser), maybe the Arduino IDE is doing something, the .git folder is there, config looks OK.
+19 mar 2021 I've abandoned my github repositories.
+I'm an infrequent user/updater, the Git Desktop falls out of sync with the repo.
+I use the Arduino environment, shared across two computers, and that seems to confuse the git stuff.
 I'm simply unwilling to exert the effort to debug every time I use it, and literally no one has ever downloaded the code.
 If you're actually interested contact me.
-In the mean time I'm driving on it, it's reliable as space craft even if no one else ever sees it!
+In the mean time I'm driving on it, it's reliable as space craft even if no one else ever sees it.

 MISRA-C:2004 has many great guidelines for writing C. the anti-C++ bias was relaxed in later years (// comments etc) but most of the good-practices suggestions are ways to avoid the pitfalls of some of C's behavior (eg. automatic type conversion).